thepenguinn/lunatikz/README.md

-# LunaTikZ - A tikz picture builder
+# LunaTikZ - A TikZ picture builder

 LunaTikZ is a tikzpicture builder written in LUA.
 It reads the input file